-Whether an item exists on the Roadmap or on the Parking Lot is denoted by the icon to its left.
-To move a Parking Lot item onto the Roadmap, you can drag and drop it from the Actions column to the right of the Planning Board.
+Whether an item exists on the Roadmap or on the Parked Section of your Roadmap, it will be denoted by the icon to its left.
+To move Parked items onto the Roadmap, you can move items from within the Table Layout.

 Once you have a score for each item, you can have an objective discussion with the team about what to include on the product roadmap.